-Change Of Name/Address
+Change of Name/Address

 Forms for the documentation and processing of name and/or address changes are available on the portal.
-Processing of a name change will not be completed without legal documentation of the name change, such as a marriage license, court order, etc. It is the student's responsibility to keep the College informed of any changes.
+Processing of an official name change will not be completed without legal documentation of the name change, such as a marriage license, court order, etc. It is the student's responsibility to keep the College informed of any changes.
+Preferred name changes may be made without formal documentation, within reason, and should be filed on the portal.